-ADDITIONAL PREREQUISITE/CO-REQUISITE COURSEWORK
+ADDITIONAL PREREQUISITE/Co-REQUISITE COURSEWORK (5 CREDITS)

-Must be completed before entering the program (but not before applying).
+Must be completed with a grade of C or higher before entering the program (but not before applying).
 This course is not used in admission scoring.
-Advanced standing applicants may take this course in the same quarter as the articulation courses (NURS 161, 162, 163, or NURS 261, 262, 263).
+LPN to RN applicants may take this course in the same quarter as the articulation courses (NURS 161, 162, 163, or NURS 261, 262, 263).